soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Parking prohibited.
 When parking is prohibited by signs or rules, no person shall stop a vehicle, attended or unattended, except temporarily for the purpose of and while expeditiously receiving or discharging passengers or loading of unloading property to or from the curb.

    (5) Vehicles prohibited on berms and shoulders.
-Stopping, parking or operating a motor vehicle is prohibited on the berm or shoulder adjacent to a parkway or a highway as specified in 34 RCNY § 4-07(i) of these rules, except for emergency purposes.
+Stopping, parking or operating a motor vehicle is prohibited on the berm or shoulder adjacent to a parkway or a highway as specified in 34 RCNY § 4-07(i), except for emergency purposes.

    (6) Paper or other temporary signs.
 Any paper or other temporary signs posted by authorized agencies shall supersede all existing posted rules for the days and times specified.